-Duchenne muscular dystrophy (DMD) is a rare genetic disorder, caused by mutations in the gene responsible for making dystrophin, a protein involved in protecting muscle cell structure and function.
+Duchenne muscular dystrophy (Duchenne) is a rare genetic disorder, caused by mutations in the gene responsible for making dystrophin, a protein involved in protecting muscle cell structure and function.

-Our investigational gene therapy, RGX-202, utilizes REGENXBIO’s propriety NAV AAV8 vector to deliver a gene to muscle cells that encodes for microdystrophin, a shortened and functional version of dystrophin protein.
-Microdystrophin is targeted as the functional protein since the gene that encodes for full-length dystrophin is too large to fit into the AAV vector.
-The novel RGX-202 microdystrophin transgene includes coding regions that are designed to retain essential functional elements of naturally occurring dystrophin, including a unique C-Terminal (CT) domain for potential improved function.
-A well-characterized muscle-specific promoter (Spc12-5) is employed to potentially allow expression of microdystrophin in skeletal and heart muscles.
-We believe that once the AAV8 vector delivers the microdystrophin transgene to muscle cells, they could produce the microdystrophin protein, protecting the cells from damage and, ultimately, preserving muscle function in boys with DMD.
+Our investigational gene therapy, RGX-202, uses REGENXBIO’s propriety NAV AAV8 vector to deliver a transgene for a novel microdystrophin, a shortened and functional version of dystrophin protein.
+The RGX-202 novel microdystrophin includes functional elements of the C-Terminal (CT) domain for potential improved function.
+A well-characterized muscle-specific promoter (Spc5-12) has been shown in preclinical studies to selectively target expression of microdystrophin in skeletal and heart muscles.
+We believe that once the AAV8 vector delivers the microdystrophin transgene to muscle cells, they could produce the microdystrophin protein, protecting the cells from damage and, ultimately, preserving muscle function.